Niʻihau: History

 Map of Yam Bay and Niʻihau, Captain George Dixon's Journal, 1788.

-Prior to the unification of the Kingdom of Hawaii under Kamehameha I, Niʻihau was ruled by the aliʻi.
+Prior to the unification of the Kingdom of Hawaiʻi under Kamehameha I, Niʻihau was ruled by the aliʻi.
 Kahelelani was the first of the Niʻihau aliʻi.
 His name is now used to refer to the Niʻihau kahelelani, the puka shell of the wart turbans (Leptothyra verruca), used to make exquisite Niʻihau shell jewelry.
 Kāʻeokūlani was a ruler of northern Niʻihau who unified the island after defeating his rival, a chief named Kawaihoa.
 A stone wall (Pāpōhaku) across a quarter of the island's southern end marked the boundaries of the two chiefs: Kāʻeo's land was identified by black stones and Kawaihoa's by white stones.
 Eventually, a great battle took place, known as Pali Kamakaui.
 Kāʻeo's two brothers from the island of Maui, Kaʻiana and his half-brother Kahekili II, the King of Maui, fought for Kāʻeo, and Niʻihau was united under his rule.
 Kawaihoa was banished to the south end of the island and Kāʻeo moved to the middle of the island to govern.
 Kāʻeo married the Queen Kamakahelei, and a future king of Niʻihau and Kauaʻi named Kaumualiʻi was born in 1790.
 Kauaʻi and Niʻihau are said to have carried the "highest blood lines" in the Hawaiian Islands.

 Kamehameha managed to unify all of the islands by 1795, except for Kauaʻi and Niʻihau.
 Two attempts to conquer those islands had failed, and Kamehameha lost many men: bodies covered the beaches on Kauaʻi's eastern shores.
 Finally, in 1810, Kamehameha amassed a great fleet, and Kaumualiʻi, the last independent aliʻi, surrendered rather than risk further bloodshed.
 Independence again became feasible after Kamehameha's death in 1819, but was put down when Kamehameha's widow Kaʻahumanu kidnapped Kaumualiʻi and forced him to marry her.
 Thereafter Niʻihau remained part of the unified Hawaiian Kingdom.

 A group of villagers at Puʻuwai Beach settlement, Niʻihau in 1885.
 Photograph taken by Francis Sinclair, son of Elizabeth McHutchison Sinclair.

-Elizabeth McHutchison Sinclair (1800–1892) purchased Niʻihau and parts of Kauaʻi from Kamehameha V in 1864 for US$10,000 in gold (roughly $1.75 million as of July 2025).
+Elizabeth McHutchison Sinclair (1800–1892) purchased Niʻihau and parts of Kauaʻi from Kamehameha V in 1864 for US$10,000 in gold (roughly $2.18 million as of July 2026).
 Sinclair chose Niʻihau over other options, including Waikīkī and Pearl Harbor.
 By around 1875, Niʻihau's population consisted of about 350 Native Hawaiians, with 20,000 sheep.
 This era marked the end of the art of Hawaiian mat-weaving made famous by the people of Niʻihau.
 Makaloa (Cyperus laevigatus), a native sedge, used to grow on the edges of Niʻihau's three intermittent lakes.
 The stems were harvested and used to weave moena makaloa (mats), considered the "finest sleeping mats in Polynesia".
 The mats were valued by aliʻi and foreign visitors alike, but by the end of the 19th century, Hawaiians had stopped weaving makaloa due to changes in population, culture, economics, and the environment.